renatomoitinho/rustbier/README.md

 ## Conclusion

-YES!
-We love beer! :beers:
+YES, we lack naming creativiy, BUT, we love beer! :beers: